Hitting Practice Plan – Types of Stations and Tips

 A retest station should be a staple at every team hitting practice (click our free article Establish a Hitters Assessment Process).

-- Fit to Player
+- Customized to Fit the Player

-The “personal” station should train the hitter’s primary objectives as discussed and agreed upon in the retest process.
+This “personal” station should train the hitter’s primary objectives as discussed and agreed upon in the retest process.
 Athletes like routines but also want things to be new and individualized.
 Solve this issue by having a station that is for “personal drills.”

 - Progressively Build Automaticity.